 How got his hopes dashed?

 Well, shortly before Jesus was captured, he had told St. John that Judas is the betrayer, and he had told him this secretly.
 Jesus knew that Judas was going to take rule over the disciples (the young Church Jesus had founded, and which he loved with infinite love) after He had been captured.
 Jesus wanted to avoid the rule of Judas over the disciples.

 Judas turned in Jesus by a kiss.
 Seemingly, he had the plan to deceive the 11 disciples.
 He didn’t want to know them that he turned in Jesus because after the seizure of Jesus, Judas wanted to become the bishop of the disciples.

 After Jesus was captured, Judas tried to take over the rule over the disciples, but he failed.
 Thank God, Jesus had warned St. John about the true color of Judas.
 Now, Judas had a problem.
 All his hopes for his prospective livelihood, honour, power and fame were dashed.
 The disciples were no longer willing to accept him as a leader.
 Probably they told him: “Move on!”

-Before Judas proceeded to leave this world, he decided that all people should have at least a good remembrance of him and he went to the high priests and told them he had turned in guiltless blood, and additionally he threw the wage of betrayel (30 silver coins) into the temple, so that all people of Isreal should get convinced that he had been a righteous man having made a mistake.
+Before Judas proceeded to leave this world, he decided that all people should have at least a good remembrance of him, and he went to the high priests and told them he had turned in guiltless blood, and additionally he threw the wage of betrayel (30 silver coins) into the Temple so that all people of Israel should get convinced that he had been a righteous man having made a mistake.

 Of course, it was merely an idee fixe of Judas to get annihilated by hanging himself.
 Judas will burn for ever in a lake of fire!